 AFER + (C x ACOMP) + (O x AORG) – R = Nitrogen Discharge

 As described above, the application of discount factors in calculating the nitrogen applied in compost and organic fertilizers in all three compliance pathways is inconsistent with the precedential direction of Order WQ 2018-0002.
 The exclusion of nitrogen applied in irrigation water from the calculation of total nitrogen applied in Compliance Pathways 2 and 3 is also inconsistent with Order WQ 2018-0002.
 The use of the discount factors and the exclusion of nitrogen applied in irrigation water in calculating the A-R difference can result in substantially understated amounts of nitrogen left in the soil with potential to reach groundwater.
-And the three compliance pathways will result in inconsistently derived data, not just across regions, but within the Central Coast region itself.
+Additionally, the three compliance pathways will result in inconsistently derived data, not just across regions, but within the Central Coast region itself.
 Accordingly, we remand the General WDRs to the Central Coast Water Board with the instruction to modify the calculation of A-R consistent with Order WQ 2018-0002.

 We understand that the Central Coast Water Board modified A, R, and A-R in an effort to incentivize management practices that are intended to reduce nitrogen loading from ongoing agricultural operations.
-While we agree that properly designed incentives to reduce growers’ nitrogen impacts are highly desirable, those incentives should not come at the cost of accuracy in determining the true impacts of the growers’ nitrogen practices on water quality.
+While we agree that properly designed incentives to reduce growers’ nitrogen impacts are highly desirable, ultimately, those incentives should not come at the cost of accuracy in determining the true impacts of the growers’ nitrogen practices on water quality.
+We also note widespread support in comments to the State Water Board for the continued use of discount factors for calculating nitrogen applied, the new categories of nitrogen removed, and the use of the three compliance pathways.
+As such, the Central Coast Water Board may continue to collect the data and use the compliance pathway formulas for limited purposes, as described in Section II.A.5 below, during the interim period between the adoption of this Order and when the State Water Board acts on the expert panel’s findings (see below).

-2. Lack of Use of A/R Ratio Values
+Lack of Use of A/R Ratio Values